Jim Crow Museum

 Slaves are generally associated with the harvest of cotton; however, slaves worked in many industries.
 Almost every railroad in the ante-bellum South was built in part by slave labor.
 Slaves worked in sawmills, fisheries, gold mines and salt mines.
 They were used as deck hands on river boats.
 There were slave lumberjacks, construction workers, longshoremen, iron workers, even store clerks.
 Slaves monopolized the domestic services.
 Some slaves worked as skilled artisans, for example, shoemakers, blacksmiths, carpenters, mechanics, and barbers.
 These artisans were generally treated better than the slaves in the cotton and tobacco fields; therefore, it is not surprising that the artisans did better work.
 They included "many ingenious Mechanicks," claimed a white colonial Georgian, "and as far as they have had opportunity of being instructed, have discovered as good abilities, as are usually found among [white] people of our Colony" (Stampp, 1956, p.
 63).

-The supporters of slavery claimed that blacks were a childlike people unequipped for freedom.
+The supporters of slavery claimed that black people were a childlike people unequipped for freedom.
 Proslavers acknowledged that some slave masters were cruel, but they argued that most were benevolent, kind-hearted capitalists who civilized and improved their docile black wards.
 From Radical Reconstruction to World War I, there was a national nostalgia for the "good ol' darkies" who loved their masters, and, according to the proslavers, rejected or only reluctantly accepted emancipation.
 In this context, the conceptualization of the coon was revised.
-During slavery almost all blacks, especially men, were sometimes seen as coons, that is, lazy, shiftless, and virtually useless.
-However, after slavery, the coon caricature was increasingly applied to younger blacks, especially those who were urban, flamboyant, and contemptuous of whites.
+During slavery almost all black people, especially men, were sometimes seen as coons, that is, lazy, shiftless, and virtually useless.
+However, after slavery, the coon caricature was increasingly applied to younger black people, especially those who were urban, flamboyant, and contemptuous of white people.
 Thomas Nelson Page, a white writer wrote this in 1904:

 Universally, they [white Southerners] will tell you that while the old-time Negroes were industrious, saving, and when not misled, well-behaved, kindly, respectful, and self-respecting, and while the remnant of them who remain still retain generally these characteristics, the "new issue," for the most part, are lazy, thriftless, intemperate, insolent, dishonest, and without the most rudimentary elements of morality....Universally, they report a general depravity and retrogression of the Negroes at large in sections in which they are left to themselves, closely resembling a reversion to barbarism. (p.
 80)

-At the beginning of the 1900s many whites supported the implementation of Jim Crow laws and etiquette.
-They believed that blacks were genetically, therefore permanently, inferior to whites.
-Blacks were, they argued, hedonistic children, irresponsible, and left to their own plans, destined for idleness -- or worse.
-It was not uncommon for whites to distinguish between Niggers (Coons and Bucks) and Negroes (Toms, Sambos, and Mammies), and they preferred the latter.
+At the beginning of the 1900s many white people supported the implementation of Jim Crow laws and etiquette.
+They believed that black people were genetically, therefore permanently, inferior to white people.
+Black people were, they argued, hedonistic children, irresponsible, and left to their own plans, destined for idleness -- or worse.
+It was not uncommon for white people to distinguish between Niggers (Coons and Bucks) and Negroes (Toms, Sambos, and Mammies), and they preferred the latter.

-Racial caricatures are undergirded by stereotypes, and the stereotyping of blacks as coons continued throughout the 20th Century.
+Racial caricatures are undergirded by stereotypes, and the stereotyping of black people as coons continued throughout the 20th Century.
 The pioneer study of racial and ethnic stereotyping in the United States was conducted in 1933 by Daniel Katz and Kenneth Braley, two social scientists.
 They questioned 100 Princeton University undergraduates regarding the prevailing stereotypes of racial and ethnic groups.
-Their research concluded that blacks were consistently described as "superstitious," "happy-go-lucky," and "lazy."
-The respondents had these views even though they had little or no contact with blacks.
-This study was repeated in 1951, and the negative stereotyping of blacks persisted (Gilbert).
-The Civil Rights Movement improved whites' attitudes toward blacks, but a sizeable minority of whites still hold traditional, racist views of blacks.
-An early 1990s study conducted by the National Opinion Research Center found that the majority of the white, Hispanic, and other non-black respondents displayed negative attitudes towards blacks.
-For example, 78 percent said that blacks were more likely than whites to "prefer to live off welfare" and "less likely to prefer to be self-supporting."
-Further, 62 percent said blacks were more likely to be lazy; 56 percent said blacks were violence-prone; and 53 percent said that blacks were less intelligent than whites (Duke, 1991).
-Stated differently: the coon caricature is still being applied to blacks.
-Martin Gilens (1999), a Yale University political scientist, argued that many white Americans believe that blacks receive welfare benefits more often than do whites and that "the centuries old stereotype of blacks as lazy remains credible for a large number of white Americans."
-He claimed that opposition to welfare programs results from misinformation and racism, with whites assuming that their tax money is being used to support lazy blacks.
+Their research concluded that black people were consistently described as "superstitious," "happy-go-lucky," and "lazy."
+The respondents had these views even though they had little or no contact with black people.
+This study was repeated in 1951, and the negative stereotyping of black people persisted (Gilbert).
+The Civil Rights Movement improved white people's attitudes toward black people, but a sizeable minority of white people still hold traditional, racist views of black people.
+An early 1990s study conducted by the National Opinion Research Center found that the majority of the white, Hispanic, and other non-black respondents displayed negative attitudes towards black people.
+For example, 78 percent said that black people were more likely than white people to "prefer to live off welfare" and "less likely to prefer to be self-supporting."
+Further, 62 percent said black people were more likely to be lazy; 56 percent said black people were violence-prone; and 53 percent said that black people were less intelligent than white people (Duke, 1991).
+Stated differently: the coon caricature is still being applied to black people.
+Martin Gilens (1999), a Yale University political scientist, argued that many white Americans believe that black people receive welfare benefits more often than do white people and that "the centuries old stereotype of blacks as lazy remains credible for a large number of white Americans."
+He claimed that opposition to welfare programs results from misinformation and racism, with white people assuming that their tax money is being used to support lazy black people.
 Gilens blames, in part, the media.
 "Pictures of poor blacks are abundant when poverty coverage is most negative, while pictures of non-blacks dominate the more sympathetic coverage."

 Hollywood films extended the brutalization inherent in the coon image.
 The first cinematic coon appeared in Wooing and Wedding of a Coon (Selig, 1905), a stupendously racist portrayal of two dimwitted and stuttering buffoons.
 Several notable slapstick "coon shorts" were produced in 1910-1911, including How Rastus Got His Turkey (Wharton, 1910) (he stole it) and Chicken Thief (1911).
 In the blackface comedy Coon Town Suffragettes (Lubin, 1914), a group of domineering mammies organize a "movement" to keep their good-for-nothing husbands at home.
 These early coons laid the foundation for the "great" movie coons of the 1930s and 1940s.